top of page

 • You strengthen communication in both personal and professional relationships.

 Try this: Start with daily self-check-ins.
 Ask yourself: What am I feeling right now?
 Where is this coming from?
-The more you practice, the easier it becomes to name your emotions instead of being controlled by them.

 2. Effective Communication: Saying What You Mean (and Meaning What You Say)